ScalingUpMusic/SUMapplication/cluster/README.md

 ### Service Selection

-Not really sure which we need - I got all the ones that seemed necessary for managing Yarn, Hadoop and obviously spark:
+Not really sure which we need - We probably over did it for just managing Yarn, Hadoop and obviously Spark:
 ```
 HDFS
 YARN + MapReduce2